 Sustainability development key targets

-Climate change concerns Nolato in a number of ways, with the transition to a society with a smaller carbon footprint creating risks and opportunities for the Group.
-Boosting energy efficiency and phasing out fossil fuels is reducing Nolato’s carbon footprint.
+Climate change brings both risks and opportunities for Nolato.
+Boosting energy efficiency and phasing out fossil fuels is reducing the Group’s carbon footprint.
 These measures also create preparedness for higher fees and taxes on carbon-emitting operations.
-Greater use of recycled and bio-based raw materials are other initiatives that are positive with regard to carbon emissions and may create business opportunities.
-So environmentally sustainable product development is a priority area, in which Nolato’s expertise and technology can contribute to customers’ environmental and carbon reduction efforts.
-Nolato has a number of long-term targets relating to the environment.
+Greater use of recycled and bio-based raw materials are other initiatives that will help reduce carbon emissions.
+So environmentally sustainable product development is a priority area, in which the Group’s expertise and technology can contribute to customers’ environmental and carbon reduction efforts.

 Chemicals and raw materialsHazardous chemical substances should be identified and, where possible, phased out.
-The percentage of recycled and bio-based raw materials should increase.
-Nolato will take part in projects with customers and other stakeholders aimed at reducing the environmental impact of existing or new products.
+The percentage of bio-based and recycled raw materials should increase.

 Environmental management systems